lsst-sqre/gafaelfawr/kube/template/README.md

 This will gather required input and write out YAML files to a directory for your workspace.
 Those yaml files must be applied.

-**Note**: init.sh relies on mustache.
-By default it will use a version of mustache in docker.
-If you would like to override that, you can `gem install mustache` and set the `MUSTACHE_BIN` environment variable.
+**Note**: init.sh relies on j2cli.
+By default it will try to use a local version then fall back to a version in in docker.
+If you would like to override that.
+You can override with the J2_BIN for with your own executable.

+You can `pip install j2cli` otherwise and it should work too.

 # Protecting services